MetPX/sarracenia/doc/mesh_gts.rst

 Aside from the contents of the tree, the rest of the functionality proposed would be as described.
 One can easily subscribe to the datamart to replicate the entire tree as the data is delivered to it.
+While the application does not require it, the standardization of the tree to be exchanged by WMO members will substantially simplify data exchange.
 Most likely, an appropriate tree to standardize for WMO uses would be something along the lines of::

   20180210/          -- YYYYMMDD